 How Is Speech Pathology Different From Tutoring?

-A speech pathology approach allows us to delve into the complex processes needed for good reading, writing, spelling, and discover how the organisation of language of language has broken down.
+A speech pathology approach allows us to delve into the complex processes needed for good reading, writing, spelling, and discover how the organisation of language has broken down.
 This is done through a comprehensive assessment.
 We complete a battery of formal assessments which include standardized tests with multiple sub tests.
 This means we seek to understand the ‘pathology’ (root cause) of the literacy breakdown.

 The assessments mean we know how your child or adolescent’s skills compare to their peers of the same age across Australia.
 These assessments look at every layer of processing involved in developing the skills required for literacy, so far as research is currently able to tell us.